broccolini/swiss/_posts/2016-09-04-markdown-sample.md

 > There should be no margin above this first sentence.
 >
-> Blockquotes should be a lighter gray with a gray border along the left side.
+> Blockquotes should be a italicized with a gray border along the left side.
 >
 > There should be no margin below this final sentence.